Emergency Medicine at Yale

 Summer Springboard program located on the campus of Yale University

 Extended Commuter Tuition:

 Summer Springboard gives you a 360 degree view of the medical and healthcare field, as well as immersive learning through hands-on projects and simulations.

-Additionally students received a behind the scenes tour of Yale New Haven Emergency Department, which has a full range of specialists and equipment available 24 hours a day as well as educational, preventive and outreach programs designed to understand, treat and prevent the most serious of patient injuries.
+Excursions at Yale – Students go to the Fairfield Simulation Center.
+Their state-of-the-art center promotes the acquisition of basic and advanced clinical skills that are essential for medical students and residents to master.
+Additionally students will receive a behind the scenes tour of Yale New Haven Emergency Department, which has a full range of specialists and equipment available 24 hours a day as well as educational, preventive and outreach programs designed to understand, treat and prevent the most serious of patient injuries.

 Throughout the program, meet a variety of experts in the field of healthcare that will provide advice and tips on academic preparation and professional pathways to explore.
 We will discuss the wide variety of professions within the medical field, such as physical therapy, physician's assistants, phlebotomy and more.
-You'll get a deeper sense of your unique motivations and aptitudes and how that aligns with potential academic and career choices.
+Students will get a deeper sense of their unique motivations and aptitudes and how that aligns with potential academic and career choices.
 This helps students make better informed decisions about some of life’s most important choices.